-Suburban Chicago officer shoots, kills man
+Suburban Chicago officer shoots, critically wounds man

 BRIDGEVIEW, Ill.
-(AP) - Suburban Chicago police say an officer fatally shot a man who rear-ended his vehicle and then pointed a gun at him.
+(AP) - Suburban Chicago police say an officer shot and critically wounded a man who pointed a gun at the officer after rear-ending his vehicle.

-Police in southwest suburban Bridgeview say the shooting happened Tuesday night in a parking lot.
+Police in southwest suburban Bridgeview say that when the officer got out of his car Tuesday night after a van rear-ended it in a parking lot, a man exited the van and pointed a gun at the officer.

-They say after man was rushed to Advocate Christ Medical Center in Oak Lawn, where he was listed in critical condition.
-On Wednesday morning, Bridgeview spokesman Ray Hanania announced that the man, whose name hasn’t been released, died.
+The officer then fired shots, striking the man, who was taken to a hospital in critical condition.

 The Bridgeview police officer wasn’t harmed.
+The wounded man’s name was not immediately released.

-Witness Nidal Fakhoun tells WLS-TV he was working across the street when he heard two gunshots and then saw an unconscious man.
+Witness Nidal Fakhoun tells WLS-TV he was at work across the street when he heard two gunshots and then saw an unconscious man.

 Bridgeview police and the Illinois State Police Public Integrity Task Force are investigating the shooting.